arnauddyevre/compustat-patents/orig/README.md

 #### Accounting-side Manually Constructed Data

 On the accounting (Compustat) side, we provide two datasets documenting "effective acquisitions" - events that necessitate the transferral of patent ownership in Compustat.
 These are...
 - *effectiveAcq_listedPrivate.csv*, which contains instances of listed (Compustat) firms effectively acquiring privately-held firms.
 Constructed through extensive general research into major M&A events across our sample period, as well as systematic reference to the M&A activity documented by Lev and Mandelker (1972).
 Observations consist of the acquiror gvkey, acquiree firm name, and year of effective acquisition.
     - These data are used in script *018b*.
-- *effectiveAcq_listedListed.csv*, which contains instances of listed (Compustat) firms effectively acquiring other listed (Compustat) firms.
-Constructed through extensive general research, M&A activity documented by Lev and Mandelker (1972), manually reviewed outputs of scripts *019b* and *019c*, and manually reviewed instances in which a clean name maps to multiple gvkeys.
-Observations consist of the acquiror gvkey, acquiree gvkey, and year of effective acquisition.
+- *effectiveAcq_listedListed_final.csv*, which contains instances of listed (Compustat) firms effectively acquiring other listed (Compustat) firms.
+Constructed through extensive general research, M&A activity documented by Lev and Mandelker (1972), 6-character CUSIP matching between *gvkeys* in Compustat, M&A activity from SDC Platinum, implied M&A activity from crosswalks between *gvkeys* and other firm identifiers, SEC 10-K subsidiary data from WRDS, manually reviewed outputs of scripts *019b* and *019c*, and manually reviewed instances in which a clean name maps to multiple gvkeys.
+Observations consist of the acquiror gvkey, acquiree gvkey, year of effective acquisition, and nature of effective acquisition.
     - These data are used in script *019d*.